Life Ready Physio & Pilates Busselton

 Ashlyn enjoys working in all areas of musculoskeletal physiotherapy although she has a strong interest in exercise rehabilitation.
 She enjoys the challenge of creating patient- specific rehabilitation programs to assist clients in returning to their given sport or hobby, whether that be gardening, skiing, kayaking or lawn bowls!

-Ashlyn also has a keen interest in working closely with women through pregnancy and the post-partum period.
-She is currently studying her Masters in Continence and Women’s Health at Curtin University.
+Ashlyn also has a keen interest in working closely with women through pregnancy and the post-partum period and completed a Graduate Certificate in Continence and Women’s Health at Curtin University in 2019.

 In her spare time Ashlyn enjoys surfing, yoga, swimming, running and travelling the world.